InfinityVM/InfinityVM/book/src/README.md

 ![infinityvm banner](./assets/infinityvm-banner.png)

-InfinityVM is a new blockchain architecture that integrates offchain compute.
+InfinityVM is a new blockchain architecture that natively integrates offchain compute.

+Applications can run as fully offchain servers that verifiably settle to the InfinityVM base layer.
 This book covers:

 - Building apps with InfinityVM
 - Examples of apps